Updated May 2018

 Facebook shares the information they have collected about you with their family of companies that are part of Facebook, as well as with vendors, service providers and other partners who globally support their business.

-Also: If ownership of Facebook changes, your information may be transferred to the new owner.
+If ownership of Facebook changes, your information may be transferred to the new owner.
 Facebook also shares “non-personally identifiable demographic information” (like age, location, interest) with advertising, measurement and analytics services.

 Before you follow the steps to leave Facebook, it is important to remember that Facebook is not “only Facebook”.
 The company operates, and harvests personal data from their other products like WhatsApp, Instagram, and others.
 Taking steps towards our privacy on Facebook is a good first step, but our data is being harvested far beyond Facebook.
-When we review our use of these platforms, it is a good time to reassess our behaviour in general across digital platforms, laptops, tablets and phones.
+When we review our use of these platforms, it is a good time to reassess our behavior in general across digital platforms, laptops, tablets and phones.

 It is more likely than not that if an online service or an app is free, that we are paying with our personal data, and at times, with the personal data of those we are in contact with.
 Be it a game on our mobile phone, a dating app, a shopping website, an activity tracker like Fitbit, or a restaurant rating app.
-It’s not paranoid to think about this, it’s just smart.

 Probably the hardest of the three to maintain!